-- 7.8.1 Members of staff, their close family and elected members who require housing with (insert local authority name) may apply for housing in the same way as other applicants.
-Their status should be disclosed on the application form at the time of applying. - 7.8.2 If an applicant who is a member of staff, elected member or a member of their direct family, makes a successful bid for a property the (insert appropriate senior officer title) will be informed and must approve the letting prior to the formal offer being made.
+- 7.8.1 Members of staff, their close family and elected councillors who require housing with the Council may apply for housing in the same way as other applicants.
+Their status should be disclosed on the application form at the time of applying. - 7.8.2 If an applicant who is a member of staff, elected councillor or a member of their direct family, makes a successful bid for a property the senior officer will be informed and must approve the letting prior to the formal offer being made.

-7.9 Tenancy management outside the scope of the lettings policy
+7.9 Tenancy management outside the scope of the Lettings Policy

-- 7.9.1 The following tenancy management areas are not included as part of this lettings policy as they are not included within part 6 of the Housing Act 1996 (as amended): - a) Mutual exchanges - b) Introductory/starter tenancies converted to secure/assured tenancies - c) Where a secure/assured tenancy of a property is assigned by way of succession to the same property - d) Where a secure/assured tenancy is assigned to someone who would be qualified to succeed to that tenancy if the secure/assured tenant died immediately before the assignment - e) Where court orders are made under one of the following: - i.
-Section 24 of the Matrimonial Causes Act 1973 - ii.
-Section 17 (1) of the Matrimonial and Family Proceedings Act 1984 - iii.
-Paragraph 1 of schedule 1 to the Children Act 1989
+- 7.9.1 The following tenancy management areas are not included as part of this Lettings Policy as they are not included within part 6 of the Housing Act 1996 (as amended): - a.
+Mutual exchanges - b.
+Introductory/starter tenancies converted to secure/assured tenancies - c.
+Where a secure/assured tenancy of a property is assigned by way of succession to the same property - d.
+Where a secure/assured tenancy is assigned to someone who would be qualified to succeed to that tenancy if the secure/assured tenant died immediately before the assignment - e.
+Where court orders are made under one of the following: - 1.
+Section 24 of the Matrimonial Causes Act 1973 - 2.
+Section 17 (1) of the Matrimonial and Family Proceedings Act 1984 - 3.
+Paragraph 1 of schedule 1 to the Children Act 1989 f.
+Managed reciprocals